michael105/michael105/README.md

 *====================================*

-Currently researching how small a stable linux (posix) conglomeration could be.
+A passionated opensource developer, currently researching how small a usable linux (posix) conglomeration could be.

 Doing some work for a meta distribution.